 Drill Bits for Concrete Screws

-Concrete screws require that a hole be drilled into the base material before the screw can tap threads.
+Concrete screws require that a hole is drilled into the base material before the screw can tap threads.
 The hole size is critical and the proper drill bit should be used to ensure that proper tolerances are met.
 A 3/16" screw requires a 5/32" hole and the 1/4" requires a 3/16" hole.
 A carbide bit meeting ANSI standards should also be used in the hammer drill so the hole is the proper size and shape.

 Depth of Hole for a Concrete Screw

 The hole drilled in the base material must be a minimum of 1/2" deeper than the screw will penetrate.
 This will allow space for any debris created during the tapping process and will help ensure that the screw will not bottom out in the hole.

 Concrete Screw Installation

 - Drill hole using a hammer drill with the correct ANSI standard carbide drill bit to a depth at least 1/2" deeper than the screw will penetrate.

 - Using a wire brush, compressed air or a vacuum, clean the hole of all dust and debris.